-In California, the smoking rate is 11% - however, the behavioral health population is disproportionately affected.
-The smoking rate among those with poor mental health is 19.4%, almost double the rate of the general population.
+In California, the smoking rate is 8.9% - however, the behavioral health population is disproportionately affected.
+The smoking rate among CA adults with frequent poor mental health is 15%, nearly double the rate of the general population.

 The California Behavioral Health and Wellness Initiative (CABHWI) will help create equal access to cessation services for all smokers in California, specifically those with a behavioral health condition.